obsidianmd/obsidian-help/en/Obsidian Sync/Plans and storage limits.md

 ## Plans

-Obsidian Sync offers multiple plan types, each with very similar features:
+Obsidian Sync offers multiple plan types, each with very similar features.
+These plans can be purchased within [your account](https://obsidian.md/account).

 | Feature                                                                                                                                                          | Plus     | Plus (100GB) | Early supporter\*\* |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|--------------|---------------------|